qaz6750/GalaxyTabS6WIFI-Drivers/README.md

 > [!Caution]
 > - **At present, there are some untested drivers in the driver program, so untested drivers will not be installed by default.**
-> - **Samsung may have different firmware signatures for different regional versions.
-Please note that some samples are needed for investigation.**
 > - **Please make sure not to enter Windows auto repair mode.**

 > [!WARNING]